The effects on travel, import and export between the UK and the EU

 You can find more detailed information on quarantine and COVID-19 regulations for the UK here.

-Travelling to and staying in the UK for Dutch citizens:
+Travelling to and staying in the UK for EU/Dutch citizens:

 From 1st October 2021, you will only be able to enter the UK using your passport.
 Identity cards will no longer be accepted, except for those people who have lived in the UK since before 31st October 2020.
 For these exceptions, ID cards can be used up to the end of 2025.

-Border controls will start on 1st January 2021 for all travellers and goods entering the UK from the EU and vice versa.
+Border controls started on 1st January 2021 for all travellers and goods entering the UK from the EU and vice versa.
 This has the potential to cause severe delays in entering and leaving the UK and for the shipping of cargo and goods.

 The British government have made it known that Dutch citizens may use their Dutch driver’s license to drive in the UK, while on a short visit of up to 3 months.
 In these cases an international driving license is not needed.
 Dutch citizens will need to have their insurance green card or other valid proof of insurance when driving in the UK.